Loading…

 Accelerated Payment Notices (APNs) and Follower Notices

-APNs are demands for tax that HMRC believes is due, following the use of a tax planning arrangement.
-They are designed to prevent taxpayers from retaining the use of tax HMRC considers should have been paid.
+APNs are demands for tax that HMRC believes is due, following the use of a tax avoidance arrangement.
+They are designed to prevent taxpayers from retaining the benefit of tax HMRC considers should have been paid.
 APNs will be issued if the following three conditions are met:

 • Condition A: An enquiry or appeal is in progress